-Twenty five years ago, Cheryl Jordan, took a skill for creating crafts and a passion for decorative painting and developed a thriving business, beloved and known as The Country Cupboard.
+Twenty-five years ago, Cheryl Jordan, took skill for creating crafts and a passion for decorative painting and developed a thriving business, beloved and known as The Country Cupboard.

-In the search for a place to start her business, Cheryl came across the charming yellow cottage, very reminiscent of the home style business shops she had seen in Nova Scotia during their military postings.
-Purchasing that building seemed like a great way to honor that east coast influence and fit seamless with the vibe of her craft creation and supply business.
+In the search for a place to start her business, Cheryl came across the charming yellow cottage, very reminiscent of the home-style business shops she had seen in Nova Scotia during their military postings.
+Purchasing that building seemed like a great way to honor that east coast influence and fit seamlessly with the vibe of her craft creation and supply business.
 Over the years, Cheryl moved away from creating décor pieces and began bringing in more products she was discovering from local Ontario suppliers.
-Today, there are many wonderful treasurers to be found in The Country Cupboard.
-Seasonal décor, homewares, giftware and some accessory products fill the rooms of this quaint boutique cottage.
+Today, there are many wonderful treasures to be found in The Country Cupboard.
+Seasonal décor, homewares, giftware, and some accessory products fill the rooms of this quaint boutique cottage.

-One of the bestselling items at The Country Cupboard are candles.
+One of the bestselling items at The Country Cupboard is candles.
 Cheryl has three core candle suppliers she has partnered with over the years.
-Crossroads Candles, 1803 Soy Candles and Country Home Candle.
-Country Home Candle are also celebrating a milestone 30th anniversary this year, meaning these two small businesses have grown up together.
+Crossroads Candles, 1803 Soy Candles, and Country Home Candle.
+Country Home Candle is also celebrating a milestone 30th anniversary this year, meaning these two small businesses have grown up together.

 Happy 25th Anniversary!